ppy/osu-wiki/wiki/Tournaments/OFFC/summer-lights/en.md

 ![OFFC: SL logo](img/logo.png)

 The **osu!
-FumoFumo Cup: Summer Lights** (***OFFC: SL***) is a 4v4 double-elimination osu!standard tournament hosted by ::{ flag=CN }:: [- Isuzu Ren -](https://osu.ppy.sh/users/13217389), which incorporates a brand-new chess-style ban / pick gameplay mechanic based on the traditional tournament rules.
-It is the second season of the osu!
+FumoFumo Cup: Summer Lights** (***OFFC: SL***) was a 4v4 double-elimination osu! tournament hosted by ::{ flag=CN }:: [- Isuzu Ren -](https://osu.ppy.sh/users/13217389).
+The tournament featured a brand-new chess-style ban/pick gameplay mechanics based on the traditional tournament rules.
+It was the second iteration of the osu!
 FumoFumo Cup tournament series.

 ## Tournament schedule